 Categorizations of student organizations include, but are not limited to, national honor societies; academic and departmental groups, hometown clubs; gospel choir; student military; fraternities and sororities; residence councils; special interest groups and club sports.
 Other university-sponsored organizations are the University choir, University band, Student University Activities Board (SUAB), and SGA.

-Descriptions and membership requirements for all university-recognized and registered student organizations are provided on the OSA website in the policies and forms section http://www.ncat.edu/student-affairs/student-services/student-activities/policies.html
+Descriptions and membership requirements for all university-recognized and registered student organizations are provided on the OSA website in the policies and forms section.

 Registration of Student Organizations